 Eat at London Shell Co's restaurant on board the Prince Regent

 There's probably no London location more fitting for eating the finest British seafood than on a gentle cruise along the canals, spotting giraffes at London Zoo and picnic-ers in Regent's Park (and yes, you can feel smug that your meal will definitely be better than theirs).
 You'll be treated to five courses of UK-fished seafood, all served at your candle lit table.
 Oh yes, this is very, very romantic – and it beats three months of TV dinners.
 Go on, you deserve it.
+One of the best restaurants in Little Venice.

 Everyone's seen that classic paddleboarding Insta shot: you're gracefully perched on the board, gliding on the water with ease.
 The reality is probably a bit less, erm, steady than that.
 But our private paddleboarding masterclass for two gives you time to master everything to need to know, plus a trick or two, over the course of a 1.5 hour session in Kew Bridge, Brentford Lock or Paddington.
 Stand up, make sure the camera's getting your good side, and watch the likes stream in.